sveltinio/sveltin/README.md

 ### sveltin prepare

 `sveltin prepare` is used to initialize the Sveltin project getting all depencencies from the `package.json` file.
-It acts as wrapper for `pnpm install`.

 Read more [here][prepare].